peterschretlen/tankr/README.md

 This visual encoding can give you a sense of ranking changes even when the view is compact:

 ![example compact plot](/img/example_small_scale.png?raw=true)

+This view shows the top 50 results of 9 search terms over 10 days